 |At-fault accident (damage > $1,000)||$2,245||$4,487|

-Insurance companies use a driver's age to outline potential risk, pricing policies accordingly.
-Auto insurance is usually expensive for young drivers — due to their inexperience — and most affordable for older drivers.
-Since every insurance company rates age tiers in a different way, it's smart to shop around and find the perfect policy for you.
+Insurance companies use age to outline risk potential, assigning rates accordingly.
+Insurance is typically expensive for teen drivers — due to their increased odds of being involved in an accident — and most affordable for middle-aged drivers.
+Since every insurance company rates age tiers in a different way, it's smart to shop around and find a great rate.

-Aside from affordability, Progressive and Infinity both have pros and cons, including the insurers' discount programs, add-ons, customer satisfaction ratings, and financial stability.
+Aside from affordability, Progressive and Infinity each have pros and cons, including their discounts, perks, customer satisfaction ratings, and financial stability.
 Dive into the data before making your decision.